max1vol/emo-survaval-bot/README.md

 # Off-Grid Survival Emotionally Intelligent Bot

-We want to build an off grid all in one package which can listens and respond to voice queries.
+I want to build an off grid all in one package which can listens and respond to voice queries.

 It'll also have a "face" with motorized eye brows, nose and mouth and use those to express emotions.